Fun Outdoor Workouts

 What is better than diving into the cool water on a hot summer day?

 Swimming is a fun and refreshing way to exercise during the hottest months of the year.
 It is also another form of exercise that is easy on the joints and improves cardiovascular fitness.
-The water also provides resistance, which is great for strengthening your muscles and minimizing pain.
+The water also provides resistance, which is excellent for strengthening your muscles and minimizing pain.

 Do you want to reap the benefits of swimming but do not necessarily want to swim hundreds of laps back and forth?
 Consider trying an aquatic fitness class instead.
 There are lots of water aerobics classes out there that are great for people who want to enjoy low-impact exercise but also enjoy the communal feel of group fitness classes.